TeddyDD/kakoune-edit-or-dir/README.md

-# Kakoune Edit or dir
+# Kakoune Edit or Dir

 Sometimes, when I use `edit` command in Kakoune, I press enter too early.
 Kakoune complains `foo is a directory`.
 I know Kakoune, thank you